kyma-project/kyma/docs/03-tutorials/sec-01-tls-certificates-security.md

   Custom domain certificate
   </summary>

-  >**CAUTION:** When you regenerate the TLS certificate for Kyma, the `kubeconfig` file generated through Kyma Dashboard becomes invalid.
-To complete these steps, use the admin `kubeconfig` file generated for the Kubernetes cluster that hosts the Kyma instance you're working on.

   1. Export the Kyma version, your domain, new certificate and key as the environment variables.

       ```bash